 St. Louis is a great place to work; job opportunities are varied and abundant.
 Many companies are distinguished for their excellent working conditions, and commuting is easier than in many other large cities.

 Many major corporations are located here, as are a variety of retail, transportation and banking organizations.
 Among the top firms are Ameren, Boeing, Edward Jones, Emerson Electric, Enterprise Rent-a-Car and Express Scripts.
-Many support services have grown up around these corporations — including law, accounting, data processing, advertising, public relations and design firms, as well as photographic and audio-visual studios.
+Many support services have also grown up around these corporations, including law, accounting, data processing, advertising, public relations and design firms as well as photographic and audiovisual studios.

 The John M. Olin School of Business at Washington University enjoys a rich and varied partnership with the business community.
 As a laboratory for internship opportunities, entrepreneurship study, and student practicums offered through Olin's Center for Experiential Learning, St. Louis plays an integral role in the education of business students.
 In turn, Olin creates value for area businesses by matching top Olin talent with pivotal positions in their firms.

 Similarly, the School of Law has close ties with the St. Louis legal community and, through its clinical program, offers internships in private and local government offices and in state and federal courts.
-In addition, the law school is fortunate in the active and interested role of the local bar associations in the development of the school's special programs.
+In addition, the law school benefits from the active and interested role of the local bar associations in the development of the school's special programs.

-A strong partnership exists between technology-based businesses and industries in St. Louis and the School of Engineering & Applied Science.
-There is a network of more than 80 faculty members associated with the Department of Biomedical Engineering, representing numerous divisions of the university, including many from the School of Medicine.
+A strong partnership exists between technology-based businesses and industries in St. Louis and the McKelvey School of Engineering.
+There is a network of more than 80 faculty members associated with the Department of Biomedical Engineering, which represents numerous divisions of the university, including many from the School of Medicine.

-In addition to their ties to local business, both the Danforth Campus and the School of Medicine at Washington University are dedicated to the support of K-12 education.
-Students from the medical school participate in a variety of outreach programs, including Students Teaching AIDS to Students (STATS), designed to teach awareness and responsible behavior to junior high school students; the Young Scientist Program, an interactive learning experience that brings high school students to the medical center; and health and preventive programs on drug and sex education.
+In addition to having close ties to local business, both the Danforth Campus and the School of Medicine at Washington University are dedicated to the support of K-12 education.
+Students from the medical school participate in a variety of outreach programs, including Students Teaching AIDS to Students (STATS), designed to teach awareness and responsible behavior to junior high school students; the Young Scientist Program, an interactive learning experience that brings high school students to the medical center; and health and preventive programs related to drugs and sex education.